 Small, interior, windowless rooms are the safest place to remain while waiting for the storm to pass.
 Basements are an excellent choice if you are not in area prone to flooding.

 Is Your Raleigh Home Ready for a Major Storm?

-To take the proper precautions to protect your Raleigh home, you should begin preparing now and continue maintaining your property throughout the following months.
+To take the proper precautions to protect your Raleigh home, We Raleigh recommends that you should begin preparing now and continue maintaining your property throughout the following months.

 Eliminate Water Damage

 First, de-clutter drains and gutters to allow proper drainage from heavy rains.
 Installing check valves in plumbing can also prevent sewage backups.
 While homes with basements are secure interior rooms to best protect you from heavy winds and rain, it is important to take precaution regarding your shelter.